Back to Countries

 Family Sponsorship

-Canadian citizens and permanent residents can sponsor spouses, common-law partners, dependent children, parents, and grandparents for permanent residency.
+Canadian citizens and permanent residents can sponsor a spouse, common-law/conjugal partner, dependent children, parents, or grandparents for permanent residence.
+Sponsors must meet income/undertaking requirements for some categories.

 FAMILY